mwenell/languageSelector/README.md

 - Does not yet create dynamic HTML code of language selector flags, this must be done by yourself

 # Installation
-- Insert language.js into "language" folder in your website
+- Create language folder in your your website
+- Copy all files into the folder
 - Add following tag in your HTML code as first child of body tag:
 ```
 <script